Discreet Abortion Pill Delivery, Anywhere

 - Visit your local post office and fill out a short application

-- Bring a photo ID and a second form of ID (like a utility bill or bank statement)
+- Bring a photo ID and a second form of ID (a utility bill or bank statement works)

-- Costs typically range from $20 to $40 for three months, depending on location and box size
+- Costs run $20 to $40 for three months, depending on location and box size

 - The smallest box size is usually enough for medication packages